kotychok/mutiny/README.md

-# Creating a Voxel Engine from Scratch
+# Creating a Voxel Renderer from Scratch

+Update Feb 2021: I'm declaring this project done :) I realized I wanted to start working on some related, but slightly different things, and I thought it made more sense to me to start a new project.
+I'm really happy with having ended this project by adding in mruby scripting, and I expect this to be a nice reference for myself in the future.

+---

-I wanted to document my progress in creating a voxel engine, so I've been doing that.
+I wanted to document my progress in creating a voxel renderer, so I've been doing that.
 It often helps me think to write about what I'm doing while I do it, more or less rubber duck debugging.
-I'm not really sure who it's written for besides myself, but ¯\\_(ツ)\_/¯ here it is.
+Sometimes I want to jot down some code or links for reference later.
+Some of the parts I rewrote like I'm writing a tutorial ¯\\_(ツ)\_/¯.
+I'm not really sure who it's written for besides myself, but here it is.

 Each section has a Github link to the corresponding code.
 It's a diff between the code I started at (what was at the end of the last section) to what it is at the end of the given section.

 It's been a pretty interesting project.
 I really wasn't sure where to start, so after finding out what I could, I just started doing one thing after another based off of what made sense at the time.
-I'm more or less new to graphics programming in general, but a few basics can do quite a bit.
+When I first started, I was more or less new to graphics programming in general, but as it turns out a few basics can do quite a bit.

 - [0 - Bootstrap the project](#0---bootstrap-the-project)
 - [1 - Chunks](#1---chunks)